XRAY INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Dentsply Sirona Inc. Investors With Substantial Losses Have Opportunity To Lead ...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Dec.
-29, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising --Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Dentsply Sirona Inc. (“Dentsply” or“the Company”) (NASDAQ: XRAY) and certain of its officers.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Jan.
+03, 2025 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Dentsply Sirona Inc. (“Dentsply” or“the Company”) (NASDAQ: XRAY) and certain of its officers.

 Class Definition